-Science On Tap is a free monthly informal science café series in partnership with the American Philosophical Society, Chemical Heritage Foundation, Mütter Museum of The College of Physicians of Philadelphia, and the Wagner Free Institute of Science.
+Science On Tap is a free monthly informal science café series in partnership with the American Philosophical Society, Science History Institute, Mütter Museum of The College of Physicians of Philadelphia, and the Wagner Free Institute of Science.
 Science on Tap takes place at National Mechanics Bar & Restaurant, 22 South 3rd Street in Old City.

 Association for Public Art

 Membership: Members of the Association for Public Art help support a tradition of public art excellence.
 They receive invitations to the aPA's Annual Meetings, which feature distinguished guest speakers such as Claes Oldenburg and Coosje van Bruggen (2001), Bonnie Burnham, Director of the World Monuments Fund (2005), and Christo and Jeanne Claude (1996); notices of symposia, special events, and publications of interest; and invitations to special receptions and dedications.
 Membership dues and contributions are tax-deductible.Publications: As part of its mission to commission, interpret, promote and preserve public art in Philadelphia, the Association for Public Art publishes books, maps, and brochures; maintains an inventory of public art in Philadelphia; and provides selected resources for researching public art.Museum Without Walls™: AUDIO: An interpretive outdoor sculpture audio program for Philadelphia’s public art.
 Accessible for free and on the street by cell phone, audio download, mobile app, or on the web.

 Click here for a full list of upcoming programs.

 Center City District plans events and special promotions throughout the year for adults and families, from Restaurant Week and Center City District Sips to children's activities in its parks, and also maintains an events calendar.
 Sign up for CCD's e-mail newsletter, and stay on top of the many activities.